michaelpatrickpurcell/grawlix/README.md

 Eventually, they turned this puzzle into a two-player game that they could play as they worked.
 Both players would grab a handful of type at the beginning of the day.
 They would then take turns choosing a piece of type from their hand and placing it on the workbench next to a piece of type that had been played previously.
 Each new piece of type had to be placed in a row and column that did not already have a piece of type with the same special character or the same typeface.
 Furthermore, the grid could have no more than six rows and six columns.

 The game continued in this way, with players refreshing their hands as necessary, until one player was unable to find a legal move.
-That player would be the loser of the game and would have to buy the first round of drinks that night after their shift.
+That player would be the loser of the game and would have to come in a few minutes early the next morning to make coffee.

 ## Components
 Grawlix is a version of the typesetters' game.
 While the gameplay is unchanged, the components are a bit different.
 In this version, plastic tiles are used in place of metal type and different colors are used to distinguish tiles instead of different typefaces.